Waiting for a train to go or a bus to come,

 But that isn’t the attitude at all.
 In fact, active waiting, or advent faith, doesn’t sit still.
 It doesn’t hang around while people are in pain and need help.

-So, Pastor B’s church in Tartus are now supporting 2,000 displaced families every month.
-Its messy.
-People are hurting, scared and in danger.
+So, Pastor B’s church in Tartus are continuing to support thousands of families who have been affected by the ongoing conflict every month.
+It’s messy.
+People are hurting, scared and in need of help.
 But the advent faith of the church is one of sacrifice and service.
 It’s a faith that is doing everything it can to pull God’s promises of peace, justice and reconciliation into the present.

-It’s not perfect, it’s still a war-zone.
+It’s not perfect, and there’s still danger.
 We live in the now, but not yet, the in-between time.
 But, just as we know December 25th will eventually come around, just as we know that after the night comes day, we also know the promise will be fulfilled.

 So, this advent, let’s embrace the wait, actively living out God’s future promise, sharing his love and light with new hope and passion.